SiNa88/mMAPO/README.md

 ## Experiments

-We had 6 experiments comparing mMAPO with FSPP, and EW.
+We had 6 experiments comparing mMAPO with FSPP, EW-DP and GASS.
 We model one component based application, mental health care, in terms of number of CPU instructions, memory, storage and bandwidth that they require.

 ## Testbed devices